eellson/phoenix-webpack-docker-elastic/README.md

 +  watchers: [npm: ["start", cd: Path.expand("../", __DIR__)]]
 ```

-We also assume you'll want to use sass, compiles to css by webpack, so update
+We also assume you'll want to use sass, compiled to css by webpack, so update
 your original plain css:

 ```bash